isomerpages/moe-canossacatholic/_character-formation/Environment Education.md

 <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/3QFu32_eUnc?si=SIzsFS0B9vsd-3b1" height="415" width="660"></iframe>
 </center>

-The programme permeates at both staff and students’ level where every Canossian:
+The programme permeates at both staff and children’s level where every Canossian:

 * Is &nbsp;&nbsp;<b><u>Aware</u></b>&nbsp;&nbsp;of Man’s interaction with the environment and how it can have both positive and negative impact
 * <u><b> Appreciates</b></u>&nbsp;&nbsp;  the importance and necessity of preserving the environment